 And after Christmas, I’ll take the ribbons off and display them as part of my winter decor.

-You may also enjoy the 63+ Thrift Store Decor Ideas For The Best Vintage Home Look, Thrifting with the Gals end of the year round-up post.
+You may also enjoy the 63+ Thrift Store Decor Ideas For The Best Vintage Home Look, Thrifting with the Gals end-of-year round-up post.

 Where can I buy old musical instruments?

 You can find old musical instruments in second-hand shops, thrift stores, Goodwill, local schools, antique stores, flea markets, estate sales, and families with children who have outgrown their musical instruments.
-I have also found a few old musical instruments for you to shop online here too.
+I have also found a few old musical instruments for you to shop online here.

-You may also want to check out the post, How to Vintage Shop Online.
+You may also want to check out this How to Vintage Shop Online post.

 This post may contain affiliate links which won’t change your price but will share some commission.”